 - Garnish with fried ginger and green chilies.
 Serve it with bhatura or pooris with some sliced onions.

 - Chana in pindi chana should be firm and avoid the temptation to over cook it.
 And do not mash the chana as it is done with other chana curry preparations.

-- This curry is suppose to be dry and if you do make a thick curry, tamarind pulp can be added.
+- This curry is suppose to be dry and if you do make a thick curry, you can add some tamarind pulp.
 For the dry version like I prepared, do not add any tamarind.
-I feel it is not required either as the anardana gave a nice tang to the chana.
+I feel it is not required either as the anardana gives a nice tanginess to the chana.

 - I did not use tea or teabags for color.
-Frying the chickpeas with the spice powder gave the chana a nice brown color and cooking in the cast iron pan also gave the brown color.
+Frying the chickpeas with the spice powder and cooking in a cast iron pan gives the brown color.

 Buffet on Table, month long blogging marathon – Pindi chana with poori is comb from Pakistan.
 This week’s theme for this month long marathon is combos from different countries.
 Check out the link below for what my fellow bloggers have come up with.